 Peter then said to Jesus, "Even if I must die, I will never deny you!"
 All the other disciples said the same thing.
-(No study notes for this frame)

 Then Jesus went with his disciples to a place called Gethsemane.
 Jesus told his disciples to pray that they would not enter into temptation.
 Then Jesus went to pray by himself.